skip to main content

 Tomac was looking to blow away the rest of the field in the early stages but the Galway teenager managed to keep pace with the Frenchman, stalking him as the race progressed.

-Tomac held a 1.05 second lead at the halfway mark but his early exertions were beginning to tell and Shortt was eating into his lead all the time.
+Tomac held a 1.05 second lead at the halfway mark but his early exertions began to tell and Shortt cut into his lead all the time.

-With 50m to go, that lead has been whittled down to .28 of a second and a stunning final turn saw Short pull ahead of Tomac, who looked drained at this point.
+With 50m to go, that lead was whittled down to .28 of a second and a stunning final turn saw Short pull ahead of Tomac, who looked drained at this point.

 In the men's 200m freestyle, Evan Bailey - pictured below - posted another national record to finish third in his semi-final and advance to the final.